tidepool-org/datica-policies-jamdocs/docs/policies.md

 **Tier 2 - Stage/Test/QA - Internet Facing (Non-Customer)**

-Systems that host customer staging, test, or QA containers or services or Datica-administered services that are directly accessible from the Internet are considered Tier 2 (Confidential) systems.
+Systems that host customer staging, test, or QA containers or services or Tidepool-administered services that are directly accessible from the Internet are considered Tier 2 (Confidential) systems.
 Note that by policy, staging, test, or QA systems are forbidden to store, process, or transmit Tier 1 (Protected) data.

 **Tier 3 - Development environments / Workstations (Company-managed system)**

-Datica administered systems that host development environments and Datica-purchased workstations (including other mobile computing devices) are considered Tier 3 Dev systems.
+Tidepool administered systems that host development environments and Tidepool-purchased workstations (including other mobile computing devices) are considered Tier 3 Dev systems.

 **Tier 4 - Unsecured (Personal/unmanaged system)**

-Any computing system that is not purchased or administered by Datica is considered a Tier 4 Unsecured system.
+Any computing system that is not purchased or administered by Tidepool is considered a Tier 4 Unsecured system.
 This includes employee-owned workstations, mobile computing devices, and cloud-based environments and services.

 Applicable Standards from the HITRUST Common Security Framework: